mehulagg/gitlab/doc/user/project/merge_requests/allow_collaboration.md

 ### Pipeline status unavailable from MR page of forked project

-When a user forks a project, the permissions on the forked copy are not copied over from the original project.
+When a user forks a project, the permissions of the forked copy are not copied over from the original project.
 The creator of the fork must grant permissions to the forked copy before members in the upstream project can view or merge the changes in the merge request.